Shetty073/hotel-management-software/README.md

 # hotel-management-software
 A web based hotel management software in django

-# The old_plain_php_version contains the deprecated version of the code new code will be in django
+# The `old_plain_php_version` folder contains the old php code.
+# New version is being built with django.
+I will no longer maintain the php one.